 Piazza Dante

 This square became my daily meeting point with the city.
-Close to the metro stop (super convenient!) and surrounded by cozy terraces where I enjoyed a perfect cappuccino several times.
+Right by the metro stop (super convenient!) and surrounded by cosy terraces where I enjoyed a perfect cappuccino on several occasions.

 Piazza del Plebiscito

-The largest and most impressive square in Naples.
+The largest square in Naples.
 Surrounded by the royal palace Palazzo Reale and the imposing San Francesco di Paola church.
-This square is definitely on my list for next time!
+This square is lively, and when I was there, unfortunately partly cordoned off with an army delegation.
+Also walk into the palace and wander around the open and free section.

 Photo tip: Come at sunset for magical light on the palace facade.